mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 - IDEA plugins: a packaged set of contributions to the IntelliJ IDEA platform, which MPS is based upon.
 - MPS plugins: automatically loaded Models.
-- Plugin language aspect: model inside a aanguage defining extension points.
+- Plugin language aspect: model inside a language defining extension points.
 - Build model plugins: part of the build model language providing new entries for build models.

 ## Non-project sources